Everything You Ever Wanted to Know About Hearses

 Can you rent a hearse for other events?
 Like a Halloween party?

-You probably cannot rent a hearse from any reputable funeral home for a party.
-There are rental companies that have hearses for rent for parties and other fun activities.
-Just do an online search for your area; availability will vary.
+There are special rental companies that have hearses for rent for parties and other fun activities.
+Just do an online search for your area, but understand that availability will vary.

 How fast can a hearse go?